mailchimp/content-style-guide/15-copyright-and-trademarks.html.md

 ## Copyright at MailChimp

 Copyright law applies to nearly every piece of content we create at MailChimp, from our website to our blog posts to the gifts we make for our users.
-We display proper—and prominent—copyright notice on our website site and ony other content we produce.
+We display proper—and prominent—copyright notice on our website site and any other content we produce.

 At minimum, these copyright notices read, “&copy; [YEAR] MailChimp.”